gvzq/Tip-Calculator-App/README.md

 # Tip-Calculator-App

 Submitted by: **Gerardo Vazquez**
-Time spent: **9~10** hours spent in total.
+Time spent: **16~17** hours spent in total.
 A few days working in this project with breaks.

 ## User Stories

 The following **required** functionality is complete:
-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values. ✓
+* [Yes] User can enter a bill amount, choose a tip percentage, and see the tip and total values. ✓

 The following **optional** features are implemented:
-* [ ] Settings page to change the default tip percentage. ✓
+* [Yes] Settings page to change the default tip percentage.✓
+* [Yes] UI animations✓
-* [ ] Remembering the bill amount across app restarts. ✓
+* [Yes] Remembering the bill amount across app restarts (if <10mins)✓
-* [ ] Using locale-specific currency and currency thousands separators. ✓
+* [Yes] Using locale-specific currency and currency thousands separators.✓
+* [Yes] Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.✓

 The following **additional** features are implemented:
+* [Yes] Use of slider for custom percentage. ✓
-* [ ] Settings page to change the default tip percentage. ✓
+* [Yes] Settings page to change the default tip percentage. ✓
-* [ ] Settings page background color changed. ✓
+* [Yes] Views background color changed. ✓
-* [ ] App icon. ✓
+* [Yes] App icon. ✓
-* [ ] Launch Screen. ✓
+* [Yes] Launch Screen. ✓
-* [ ] Auto layout in views. ✓
+* [Yes] Auto layout in views. ✓

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories:

 <img src='https://raw.githubusercontent.com/gvzq/Tip-Calculator-App/master/Animation.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />